kein-1/kein-1/README.md

 👋 Hi, I’m Kein
 💪 I am a master's student studying Computer and Information Technology @ UPenn
-📘 Currently taking Artificial Intelligence and Imaging Informatics
-📕 Currently building out iOS projects
+📘 Currently taking Cloud Technologies Practicum and How to Use Data 📕 Currently building out iOS projects
 🖥️ Interested in iOS Mobile Development, Artificial Intelligence, and NLP